 The Nominating and Corporate Governance Committee (Committee) reviews the director and officer questionnaire and performance assessment process to determine if they are effective and whether any changes are appropriate.
-Each director annually completes a questionnaire assessing the Board, Committees on which she/he serves, and each director for review by the Chair of the Committee.
+Each Director annually completes a questionnaire assessing the Board, Committees on which they serve, and each Director for review by the Chair of the Committee.